 While you can classify natural selection in terms of the effects it has on the population, you can also view it as the interaction between organisms with different relationships.
 Sexual selection is a kind of natural selection in which the different genders in a species exert forces on each other that changes their appearance.
 To humans, these traits often appear arbitrary, such as brightly colored feathers, the ability to do a ritualized dance, or certain nesting traits such as decorating, that don’t appear to serve a function in reproduction.

 In many organisms, sexual reproduction is a highly competitive process.
 As such, organisms spend a considerable amount of time trying to pick a mate that will increase the success of their offspring.
 In some organisms, this comes down to the strongest or the biggest.
 Many organisms, however, have adapted complex mating rituals to identify potential mates.
-The sexual selection in these organism can yield some bizarre traits, as seen in many birds.
+The sexual selection in these organisms can yield some bizarre traits, as seen in many birds.

 Type 5: Predator-Prey Selection

 Where sexual selection is an example of intraspecific selection, often multiple species can exert selection pressures on each other, also known as interspecific selection.
 While this exists in many forms, one of the most common is the predator-prey dynamic.
 The predators will always try to consume the easiest food source, which causes the prey to evolve to be harder to catch.
-When that happens, the predator is also selected in a way that causes the population to become more efficient predators.
+In turn, the predator becomes faster and more agile.
 This cycle is continuous and predators and prey are constantly changing each other.